 Circuits requiring only moderate continuity are usually those that provide communications

 or v.h.f. facilities.
 Many such circuits are used to provide occasional service

-to remote areas or are operated in situations where occasional delays or traffic slow-downs can
+to remote areas or are operated in situations where occasional delays or traffic

-above the mid-day LUF but far enough below the OTF to give skip-free service
+be above the mid-day LUF but far enough below the OTF to give skip-free service

 As mentioned earlier, solar bombardment of the earth's upper atmosphere by ultraviolet

 rays is the major influence in the production of ionized layers.
 Because the earth

 is constantly bathed by these rays, the F2 layer is always present; however